FUTURO 50 YEARS

 The exhibition has been produced by the Exhibition Centre WeeGee / Espoo Event and Cultural Services, the contents of the exhibition has been planned by Marko Home and the exhibition architecture by Kaisa Kantokorpi, Anna-Riikka Nuutinen and Henna Palonen.

 EMMA’S FUTUROMANIA BRINGS UTOPIAN VISIONS OF LIVING FROM PAST TO PRESENT

 Futuromania – Designing Future Living, from 6 June 2018 to 17 February 2019, EMMA

 Futuromania – Designing Future Living casts a glimpse back at the futuristic utopias envisioned by Finnish architects and designers back in the 1950s and ‘60s.
 The exhibition looks at the bold visions of the future dreamed up by classic Finnish designers over half a century ago.
 How do their utopian ideas about boundless free time and unlimited resources match up with the reality of today?
 Residential and urban planning schemes by Aarne Ervi, Vuokko Eskolin-Nurmesniemi, Antti Nurmesniemi, Armi Ratia, Aarno Ruusuvuori, Matti Suuronen and Tapio Wirkkala will be presented alongside a new installation by Aamu Song and Johan Olin (Company).

 Cooperation partners of Futuromania are Espoo City Museum and Tapio Wirkkala Rut Bryk Foundation.
 The exhibition is supported by Innovarch.

-The lectures during the jubilee year offer a chance to learn more about the Futuro house, the utopian visions of modernism and the inspiration they provided for artists.
+The lectures and guided tours during the jubilee year offer a chance to learn more about the Futuro house, the utopian visions of modernism and the inspiration they provided for artists.